gbad85/neve/README.md

-# Network Engineer Virtual Experience
+# Network Engineer Virtual Experience - NEVE

 I started this project in 17-March-2021 with the purpose of demonstrating my experience in Cisco and networking technologies using projects done using virtualization platforms: [EVE-NG](https://www.eve-ng.net/) and VMware.